NicoIsLost/Minecraft-Deepdive/README.md

 **Here are my current personal plans for articles / topics:**
 - Designing High Efficiency Iron Farms
+- Fabric Modding Beginner Tutorial
-- How Minecraft loads chunks
+- How Minecraft Loads Chunks
 - Some future planned topics that I won't reveal until the video is published.

 Most of my articles will likely correspond with my YouTube Channel as that is the reason I usually start deep-dives.